 Proposed Research. eDNA biodiversity surveys will be conducted for benthic and demersal vertebrate and invertebrate metazoans in the abyssal CCZ.
 The overarching goal is to test and evaluate the utility of the eDNA approach for biodiversity surveys in the deep sea, and to assemble databases of relevant DNA sequences from diverse deep CCZ habitats and communities in advance of nodule mining.

 The specific project objectives are to:

 (1)Survey the biodiversity of metazoans, including both invertebrates and vertebrates, in abyssal ecosystems of the Clarion-Clipperton Fracture Zone sampled using eDNA methods.

-(2)For the abyssal seafloor and on seamounts, assess seawater, sediment, manganese nodules, and other hard substrates as source material for eDNA faunal surveys to compare and contrast faunal assemblages across these
+(2)For the abyssal seafloor and on seamounts, assess seawater, sediment, manganese nodules, and other hard substrates as source material for eDNA faunal surveys to compare and contrast faunal assemblages across these habitats.

 (3)Conduct comparative studies of eDNA faunal surveys with conventional megafaunal and macrofaunal surveys, using whole-animal collection, morphological identifications and DNA barcoding, as well as larval meroplankton metabarcoding studies, to help evaluate the strengths and limitations of the eDNA approach to quantifying species richness in the abyss.